kevin2huang/BIXI-Case-Study/README.md

 | Stn Press (kPa) | The standard pressure in kPa |  |

 ### 3.4 Data set restructuring
 The rides data set is separated by months and the geocoordinates of each station is in a separate CSV file.
-So I'll start by joining all of these files together so that all the variables can be accessed.
+So I'll start by joining all of these files together so that all the variables can be accessed from a single dataset.
 To do this, I'll use Alteryx.<br>

 I started by merging the months of the 2018 data set and outputting the data into a new file called OD_2018_all_months.CSV.<br>
 <img src="/images/UNION_2018_BIXI_workflow.PNG" title="2018 BIXI rides" width="400" height="auto"/><br>